microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 [gpt2](https://huggingface.co/models?other=gpt2) | 0.3B - 1.5B |  "
 [codegen](https://huggingface.co/Salesforce/codegen-16B-multi) | 0.35b - 16B | "

-* To create a new model training recipe/script, please see our training_scripts folder that contain opt and llama2 scripts.
+* To create a new model training recipe/script, please see our training_scripts folder that contains opt and llama2 scripts.
 Please note that Llama-2 models have not been fully trained but the scripts have been tested for all the system optimizations including DeepSpeed ZeRO Stage 3, Hybrid Engine, MixZ++, and LoRA.
 We invite users to try out the Llama-2 scripts and share the results with the community via GitHub and HuggingFace model hub.

 ## 🔬 Build Pipeline Status 🔬